OROHealth/gom-jabbar/botney-trap/README.md

 - **Space:** we can teletransport our trap from one Cloud provider to at least another
   - The `npm run deployGCP` and `npm run deployAZ` will deploy the traps on the desired Cloud Provider.
+  * in GCP you can deploy as many traps as you want.
+Each trap can scale horizontaly up to 5 simultaneous instances.
   * when those commands finish execution you will get the addess that will guide you to the trap.
 Watch your step!

 * **Mind:** we have a playground environment, and a "live" environment and can spawn as many more as we want with a